-A fifth modification is presently being sought (2019 - see Planning Modification: Additional Resource - Existing Pit tab below).
+A fifth modification is presently being sought (2020 - see Planning Modification: Additional Resource - Existing Pit tab above).

 The consent and its modifications set out the operating, environmental and reporting conditions the quarry must comply with throughout its 'life'.
 It remains valid through until 2035.